JoNaylor04/Week2Practical1/README.md

 ![Image example for on hover of paragraph](https://github.com/IM-WADD/Week2Practical1/assets/5978932/888e4ba9-cf0e-4bad-a68a-06e2fd1cf262)

-View your completed file in the Chrome device simulator using a simulated touch screen device like an iPhone.
-What do you notice about the hover effects?
-Why might this be?

-### Exercise 2.3: A few more text styling properties
+### Exercise 1.3: A few more text styling properties
-Give exercise2_3.html some basic styling along the same lines as before: add some spacing around the content for readability and choose a font family for the text.
+Give exercise1_3.html some basic styling along the same lines as before: add some spacing around the content for readability and choose a font family for the text.

 Next, [change the orientation](https://developer.mozilla.org/en-US/docs/Web/CSS/text-orientation) of the heading to match the screenshot: